-Different people will experience results at different stages.
+Different people will experience repair and pain relief at different stages.
 This usually depends on the type and location of condition that is being treated.

-Prolozone Therapy – the usual pattern involves a window of symptom relief that lasts between one and seven days.
+Prolozone Therapy – the usual pattern involves up to a seven-day long window of symptom relief due to its anti-inflammatory effects.
 This is followed by a milder version of the original symptoms returning until the next appointment.
 With each appointment, the intensity of the symptoms returning should subside until they go completely.

 Sometimes, a patient will experience a complete reduction of their symptoms in between an appointment.
 This doesn’t mean that full healing has taken place.
 The treatment may have repaired the injury enough to reduce the pain, but if there are still fibres that need strengthening, then finishing a course of treatment too early can run the risk of the injury returning.